 ("RT") commitment and dispatch processes.
 To determine the incremental MISO transaction in the DA process, all of the physical resources that clear in the DA market and all of the physical obligations in the DA market are matched to determine if incremental purchases or sales are necessary in the DA process.
 The DA resources include AmerenUE generation and physical purchases and DA obligations include cleared load and physical sales.
 If the DA cleared resources are greater than the DA cleared obligations, then MISO DA sales are identified to be included in the actual obligation stack.
-If the DA cleared obligations, then MISO DA purchases are identified to be included in the actual resources are identified to be included in the actual resource stack.
+If the DA cleared resources are less than the DA cleared obligations, then MISO DA sales are identified to be included in the actual obligation stack.
+If the DA cleared obligations, then MISO DA purchases are identified to be included in the actual resource stack.
 These MISO purchases/sales are priced at the DA market clearing price.

 In the RT process, like the DA process, all of the physical resources that clear in the RT market and all of the physical obligations that clear in the RT market are matched to determine if incremental RT MISO purchases or sales are needed.
 RT resources include the following: (1) RT generation output that exceeds the DA generation awards ("Positive RT Generation Deviation"), (2) RT physical purchases and (3) actual load consumption that is less than the DA awarded load bids ("Negative RT Load Deviation").
 RT obligations include the following: (1) RT load that exceeds the DA awarded load bids ("Positive RT Load Deviation"), (2) RT physical sales, and (3) RT generation output that is less than the DA generation awards ("Negative RT Load Deviation").
 If the RT cleared resources are greater than the RT cleared obligations, then MISO RT sales are identified to be included in the actual obligation stack.
-If the RT cleared resources are less than the RT cleared obligations, then MISO RT purchases are identified to be included in the actual obligation stack.
+If the RT cleared resources are less than the RT cleared obligations, then MISO RT sales are identified to be included in the actual obligation stack.
+If the RT cleared resources are less than the RT cleared obligations, then MISO RT sales are identified to be included in the actual obligation stack.
 If the RT cleared resources are priced at the RT market clearing price.